 - Gently spoon the beaten egg whites over the top of the batter.
 Working slowly and carefully so as not to deflate the egg whites, gently fold the egg whites into the batter until combined (a few small lumps are ok).
 The mixture should almost double in volume and become thick, foamy and airy.
 Don't overmix!

-- Carefully pour the batter into the prepared baking dish.
+- Carefully pour the pudding batter into the prepared baking dish.

 - Carefully place the baking tray into the oven.
 Be mindful of the boiling water when you do this.

-- Bake for 40-45 minutes, until lightly golden on top and fluffy in the middle.
+- Bake for 40-45 minutes, until the pudding is lightly golden on top and fluffy in the middle.

-- Allow the pudding to sit for 10 minutes before serving.
+- Remove from the oven and allow the pudding to sit in the dish for 10 minutes before serving.
 The sauce will continue to thicken during this time.
 Decorate the top of the pudding with a dusting of icing sugar and serve warm with double cream or ice cream.

 Notes